SpyTVofficial/pythoncctv/README.md

 # Python CCTV

 The goal of this project is, to be able to use any old PC as a CCTV Station.
+There are two sides to this, a 'server' and a 'client.

+## Server

+The Server's goal is to receive all of the Client's video streams and show them in one simple Webinterface.
+The User should also be able to save them.
+Motion Detection is also planned, but might be a bit difficult to implement.

+## Client

+The Client's goal is to send the video stream to the Server.
+It should also be able to detect movement and send a notification to the Server.

 ## Run Locally